 - Critical Suppliers to Government

 - Data Infrastructure

 - Synthetic Biology

-You will need to tell the government about a notifiable acquisition by submitting a mandatory notification online.
+You need to tell the government about a notifiable acquisition by submitting a mandatory notification online.
 Qualifying acquisitions which are subject to mandatory notification requirements are called ‘notifiable acquisitions’.
-The requirement to notify the government about notifiable acquisitions will come into force on 4 January 2022.

 Mandatory notification requirements only apply to the acquisition of qualifying entities.
 These requirements do not apply to the acquisition of qualifying assets.